The Lean Process

 As implied by the term “lean”, this process involves taking current HR strategies and streamlining everything into an efficient, continually evolving section of the company.

-Because HR started as an idea that has solidified over time, there are still many issues within every company that prevent human resources from working at maximum efficiency.
+Because People services started as an idea that has solidified over time, there are still many issues within every company that prevent people operations from working at maximum efficiency.

 By designating and fully defining each leadership and managerial position as well as redistributing job functions among the team, the lean process turns HR into a well-oiled machine capable to adapting quickly and easily to any situation.